Speak to a member of our specialist birth injury team. Find out if you can claim.

 CALL 0800 083 5500

-Where cerebral palsy is caused by medical negligence, you can make a cerebral palsy claim that will provide financial support and professional care for your child now and in the future.
+Where cerebral palsy is caused by medical negligence, you can make a claim that will provide financial support and professional care for your child now and in the future.

-You may be able to make a claim for cerebral palsy compensation where the actions or inaction’s of medical staff responsible for your care before, during or immediately post-birth have contributed towards, or caused your child’s cerebral palsy.
+You may be able to make a claim for cerebral palsy compensation where the actions or inaction of medical staff responsible for your care before, during or immediately post-birth have contributed to or caused your child’s cerebral palsy.

 It is important that the cerebral palsy solicitor that represents you in your claim is fully aware of every aspect of the medical condition and its long-term impact on your child’s life and that of your family.
 This expert knowledge will enable them to secure the maximum amount of cerebral palsy compensation on your behalf, therefore helping you ensure your family has financial security and your child has access to specialist care throughout their life.

 Blackwater Law operates all cerebral palsy claims on a no-win, no-fee basis, meaning there is no risk to you.

 Blackwater Law is independently recognised as having a leading team of medical negligence solicitors by The Legal 500 – an independent directory of the UK’s top law firms.

 The team at Blackwater Law is experienced in dealing with a wide range of birth injury claims relating to injuries to both mother and baby.
 Such is their expertise that the team advise and represents clients across the country.